songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_rbac.md

 It is assumed that a cluster-independent service manages normal users in the following ways:

 * an administrator distributing private keys
-* a user store like Keystone or Google Accounts
+* a user store like Keystore or Google Accounts
 * a file with a list of usernames and passwords

 In this regard, Kubernetes does not have objects which represent normal user accounts.
 Normal users cannot be added to a cluster through an API call.